E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Introduction

 As LLM-driven approaches advance, there is growing demand for robust benchmarks to automate the evaluation of E2ESD frameworks \citep{hong2024metagpt,qian2024chatdev,he2024llm,huself}.
-However, existing E2ESD benchmarks, such as SoftwareDev \citep{hong2024metagpt} and SRDD \citep{{qian2024chatdev}}, suffer from two critical limitations.
+However, existing E2ESD benchmarks, such as SoftwareDev \citep{hong2024metagpt} and SRDD \citep{qian2024chatdev}, suffer from two critical limitations.
 (1) \textbf{Coarse-grained Requirement Specifications}: Current benchmarks substitute user requirements with ambiguous software descriptions as input, making it difficult to verify whether the generated software aligns with actual user needs.
-As shown in the top panel of Figure \ref{fig:intro}, a vague software requirement for Facebook like ``sharing with friends'' could be interpreted in multiple ways, such as forwarding content, sharing links, or enabling visibility of posts.
+As shown in Figure~\ref{fig:intro} (left), the vague requirement ``manage words'' for a dictionary tool can refer to various actions, such as editing existing entries or bookmarking words.
 Without precise operational specifications of such requirements, systematic testing becomes impractical.
-(2) \textbf{Unreliable Evaluation Protocols}: Evaluations in these benchmarks rely heavily on labor-intensive human assessments \citep{hong2024metagpt} and lack standardized evaluation methodologies grounded in established software engineering principles \citep{{qian2024chatdev}}.
+(2) \textbf{Unreliable Evaluation Protocols}: Evaluations in these benchmarks rely heavily on labor-intensive human assessments \citep{hong2024metagpt} and lack standardized evaluation methodologies grounded in established software engineering principles \citep{qian2024chatdev}.
 This results in inconsistent and unreliable performance comparisons across frameworks.